hollandmatt/s3-notify-lambda/README.md

 7. In the "Triggers" tab for your Lambda, add the SNS topic you created earlier
 8. Repeat for as many buckets as you like

+Now you should see a message posted to your Slack channel for each new object added to the bucket.
+The message includes the object ID (filename), bucket name, and file size.